 Rethink stretch goals

 Intelligent goal-setting matters immensely in a high-pressure IT transformation initiative.
-As stretch goals are ambitious and inspire the best in people, they can instill hope and encourage innovation.
-That said, stretching a goal too far only leads to disappointment.
-Here is how you can plan stretch goals effectively.
+As stretch goals are ambitious and inspire the best in people, they can motivate and encourage innovation.
+That said, being overly aggressive and unrealistic only leads to disappointment.
+Here are some tips to help you plan stretch goals effectively.

 Think about whether the goal is achievable: When people sense that there is no realistic path to the goal, they are unlikely to work harder or smarter in achieving it.
 If anything, unattainable stretch goals deplete people’s energy and have a demoralizing effect.